zdw/instadmg/AddOns/createUser/README.txt

 History:

-version 1.0.1: May 2, 2008 - Added options for home folder location and ability to hide user from loginwindow version 1.0: April 2, 2008 - Initial Release
+This version, bundled with InstaDMG 1.6b2, includes additional(although commented-out) functionality to initiate ARD access for the newly-created user version 1.0.3: August 25, 2009 - Updated script to handle 10.6 and clarified documentation.
+Thanks to Reed Stoner for contributions. version 1.0.2: May 8, 2008 - Fixed a bug with parsing the shortname version 1.0.1: May 2, 2008 - Added options for home folder location and ability to hide user from loginwindow version 1.0: April 2, 2008 - Initial Release